Oil inches higher in volatile trade after week's sharp losses

 "Even if crude prices go up now, we could be seeing Iranian crude coming back to the market, pushing it down again.
 I think downward movement is more likely for the rest of this year," said Daniel Ang, an investment analyst at Singapore-based Phillip Futures.

 A meeting of OPEC technical experts in Vienna on Oct.
-21 may give indications whether sentiment is shifting within the organisation about maintaining production levels as prices remain muted.
+21 may give indications whether sentiment is shifting within the organization about maintaining production levels as prices remain muted.

 In the North Sea, the Buzzard oilfield, which plays a role in pricing global crude exports, was shut after an operational glitch.